800-996-4402 Schedule a Complimentary Consultation Contact us

 Habits

-Unlike bumble bees, carpenter bees are solitary insects.
+Unlike bumblebees, carpenter bees are solitary insects.
 Female carpenter bees will chew a tunnel into a piece of wood to build a nest gallery.
-The bits of wood she chews and deposits outside the nest are called frass.
+The discarded bits of wood she chews and deposits outside the nest are called frass.
 The male carpenter bee guards the outside of the nest.
-He does not have a stinger, but his constant buzzing causes concern for some.
+Only female carpenter bees have stingers, although the constant buzzing of the male bees can cause concern.

 Threats